at Sugar Hill Primary School

 “Like the bee gathering honey from different flowers, the wise person accepts the essence of the different scriptures, and sees only the good in all religions.”

-The intention of Religious Education at Sugar Hill Primary School is to inspire our children to develop their Cultural knowledge by exploring World religions and diversity within their community and the wider world.
+The intention of Religious Education at Sugar Hill Primary School is to inspire our children to develop a deepening knowledge and understanding about a range of religious and non-religious world views.

 The children will: